ManuNeuro/cortana/README.md

 # Cortana

- A fun project to be able to interact with ChatGPT with audio
+ It is a fun project to be able to interact with ChatGPT with audio, and it allows programmers to have the response in their favourite markdown editor.

 ## Installing